Generic Name: blinatumomab (BLIN a TOOM oh mab)

 What should I avoid while using blinatumomab?

 Do not receive a "live" vaccine while using blinatumomab, or you could develop a serious infection.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).
 Ask your doctor how soon it is safe for you to receive a vaccine after you stop using blinatumomab.

 Blinatumomab side effects